Nhor/4d-ray-tracing-method/README.md

 ### Additional notes:
 The project is still lacking some features.

-1. Used sound absorption coefficient (later referred as **alpha**) is an average of all planes coefficients (instead of one coefficient for each plane).
+1. Used sound absorption coefficient (also known as **alpha**) is an average of all planes coefficients (instead of one coefficient for each plane).

 2. There is no collision detection implemented and for now the collisions are based only on room boundaries, meaning that it works correctly only for cubic rooms.